teslamotors/vehicle-command/README.md

 ```

 The system keyring uses your OS-dependent credential storage as the system
 keyring.
-On macOS, for example, it defaults to using your iCloud keychain.
+On macOS, for example, it defaults to using your login keychain.
 Run
 `tesla-keygen -h` for more options.

 Re-running the `tesla-keygen` command will print out the same public key